avanigupta2012/pysample/README.md

 # pysample
-First Program of Avani Gupta
+First Program of Avani Gupta.

+Avani is going to code and test her first program.